 Official Notifications of Lance Bombardier Eric West as Missing and as POW

-Gunner Eric Johnson was captured at Watou on 30th May 1940, he also spent the rest of the war based at Stalag VIIIB and also some years at the E72 Arbeits Kommando work camp alongside my father.
+Gunner Eric Johnson was captured at Watou on 30th May 1940, like my father he was initially taken to the transit camp Stalag VIB.
+Gunner Johnson also spent the rest of the war based at Stalag VIIIB, and also some years at the E72 Arbeitskommando work camp, alongside my father.

 Stalag VIIIB, Lamsdorf

-My Father’s Liberation Questionnaire that was completed on 30th April 1945, suggests he was only held in Stalag VIIIB for a few weeks.
-In September 1940 he was transferred to the Bytom industrial complex in Silesia, known as Arbeits Kommando E72, This was a coal mine where he spent the remainder of his captivity until the camp was evacuated in January 1945.
+My Father’s Liberation Questionnaire that was completed on 30th April 1945, suggests he was only held in Stalag VIIIB Lamsdorf for a few weeks.
+After a medical examination that would have declared him fit to work, and registration, he was transferred to the town of Beuthen (now Bytom, Poland) to a work camp known as Arbeitskommando E72, where he was to spend the remainder of the war until the camp was evacuated in January 1945.

 The rail head and iconic winding tower E72 Arbeitskommando, with thanks to Roger Hawkins

-As a family we have virtually no information about my father’s five years in captivity, although thanks to research by Christine Parry, whose father George Hawkins was also in E72, we have been able to piece together some limited information.
+I have virtually no information about my father’s five years in captivity, although thanks to research by Christine Parry, whose father George Hawkins was also a POW in E72, and the recent publication of Norman Gibbs’ diary, I have been able to piece together some limited information.

-E72 was at the Hohenzollern Coalmine in Beuthen, now called Bytom (just north of Katowice) in Poland.
-Two other working parties were associated with this mine, E411 was a sawmill providing pit props and E593 was a Palestinian group based nearby in Schomberg (now Szombierki).
-The E72 barracks were off-site at Schomberg.
+E72, the Hohenzollern Coalmine, was just to the south of Beuthen [Bytom].
+Two other POW working parties were associated with this mine, E411, which was a sawmill providing pit props, and E593, which was a Palestinian group based nearby in Schomberg (now Szombierki).

 The Hohenzollern mine was at the time one of the most modern and efficient coalmines in Europe.
-The distinctive brick-built winding gear tower was constructed in 1929 and is the only part of the mine that still survives.
+The mine was established in 1870 by merging the mining fields of Hohenzollern, Kleine, Comtesse and Elinor.
+It belonged to Joanna Schaffgotsch, and then to the company Graflich Schaffgotsche Werke.
+In the first year of operation, the mine produced 4,627 tons of coal.